euroscipy/euroscipy_proceedings/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 provide meaningful results.
 Within this range, however, the temperature is well constrained by the response functions of the AIA channels [Guennou2012]_ and can in principle be calculated to within ~0.015 [Judge2010]_.

-The code takes a simplified approach by finding only the peak temperature of the DEM, and assuming the height and width to be fixed.
-The width was set to be 0.1 and since the data are normalised relative to a given wavelength, the DEM is also normalised to unity.
-A narrow width is selected for the DEM because, as shown by [Guennou2012a]_, the greater the width of the plasma DEM, the less likely it is that the inversion will correctly determine the DEM peak temperature (this is also shown by the tests described in section :ref:`modeltests`.
-With a narrow assumed width, plasmas which do have narrow DEMs will at least be correctly identified, whereas plasmas with a wide DEM would not necessarily be correctly identified by using a model DEM with a similar width.
-A Gaussian with a width of ~0.1 is the narrowest multi-thermal distribution which can be distinguished from an isothermal plasma [Judge2010]_, so a narrower distribution would not necessarily provide meaningful results.

 This method is very similar in principle to the Gaussian fitting methods used by, e.g.: [Warren2008]_ and [Aschwanden2011]_.
 However, great computational efficiency is achieved by only varying one parameter (the bulk temperature).
 Since the height